xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 ```

 In test versions of my code, I included a more sophisticated
-version of the procedure PostLabel, that avoids having labels on
+version of the procedure `PostLabel`, that avoids having labels on
 separate lines, but rather defers the printing of a label so it
 can end up on the same line as the associated instruction.
 As
-recently as an hour ago, my version of unit Output provided full
+recently as an hour ago, my version of unit `Output` provided full
 support for tabs, using an internal column count variable and
 software to manage it.
 I had, if I do say so myself, some rather
 elegant code to support the tab mechanism, with a minimum of code